candelas762/Predicting-species-composition/README.md

 # Model and Predict Species Proportions

 This repository contains an R Markdown tutorial for modeling and predicting tree species proportions using remote sensing data.
-The methodology leverages **airborne laser scanning (ALS) and Sentinel-2 imagery**, combined with **Random Forest regression**, to estimate species proportions at the stand level.
+The methodology combines **airborne laser scanning (ALS) and Sentinel-2 imagery**, toguether with **Random Forest modeling**, to predict species proportions at the stand level.

 ## Repository Contents